 Dr Mazhar is one of ENRICH’s cosmetic facial treatment experts, with a keen interest in and a knack for lasers, injectable anti-ageing treatments and other cosmetic treatments.
 Dr Mazhar firmly believes that every face is beautiful and that this beauty can be enhanced, not created.

 Dr Lena Ly is passionate about Dermatology.
 Dr Ly’s areas of interest include eczema in children and adults, allergies, hair, nails, skin cancer and sweating disorders.

-We have a dermatologist or cosmetic doctor with vast qualifications for everyone!
+We have a dermatologist or cosmetic doctor that could help you

 Contact ENRICH to make an appointment with our specialists today